L-Blondy/tw-colors/README.md

 # Welcome to [tw-colors](https://github.com/L-Blondy/tw-colors)

 Introducing the ultimate game-changer for your Tailwind app!
 Say goodbye to cluttered dark variants and messy CSS variables.
 With this tailwind plugin, switching between color themes is as effortless as changing one className.
-Elevate your design game and add a touch of vibrant color to your app today!

 ## Highlights